Sustainability - A Guide to Protecting the Environment

 Green energy is any energy that reduces the impact on the environment by decreasing waste or reducing the use of fossil fuels.
 Wind turbines, electric cars and solar energy are examples.
 Businesses frequently can save money by instituting green energy policies, using solar PV or wind turbines, buying ‘green tariffs’ or implementing a demand management system to reduce consumption at a time when the power grid is at greatest demand.
 When businesses institute green energy systems, they serve as role models to their customers and increase awareness of environmental issues.

 In conclusion, our choices, however small, do have a real impact.
-If each business took a small number of simple steps to work more efficiently and cleaner, imagine the positive effect on the planet!
+If each business took a small number of simple steps to work more efficiently and sustainably, imagine the positive effect this would have on the planet!